 Lewd Acts Involving Children Defense Lawyers in Los Angeles

 When an individual is accused of performing “lewd acts” on a minor, it is an incredibly serious charge.
 The court of public opinion puts a stigma on the accused before a trial has even begun, and the penalties for these charges are some of the harshest in the state of California.

 If you or a loved one is accused of committing lewd acts on an underage individual, there is no time to wait.
-A conviction can lead to fines, prison time, and lifetime as a registered sex offender.
+A conviction can lead to fines, prison time, and life as a registered sex offender.
 Here at Werksman Jackson & Quinn LLP, we believe every person is innocent until proven guilty.
 Attorney Alan Jackson is currently representing Kevin Spacey, who is accused of sexually assaulting a busboy in 2016.
 At a pretrial hearing, Alan argued that state attorneys have hidden evidence in this groping case against his client.
 He has also requested the defendant's cell phone, in order to access allegedly deleted text messages.
 This case is ongoing, but we are confident that the truth will come out.

 We will not let a misunderstanding or false accusation rob you of your freedom and good name.
 Call our office at (213) 688-0460 to set up a free consultation with a Los Angeles sex crime lawyer.
 We will go over the details of your case and see how we can help.